PI2-TEAM01/Flex/README.md

   * MPU6050 6 DOF IMU (x2)
       * [MPU6050 Datasheet](https://store.invensense.com/datasheets/invensense/MPU-6050_DataSheet_V3%204.pdf)

-Because we encountered some problems : the I2C bus on the ESP8266 is a software implementation not a hardware implmentation, it means that the driver for I2C  will  be responsible of the delay regulations between the ESP8266 and the I2C sensors. (to regulate the communication between the two).
-We have Tested the I2C driver APPROVED by Espressif (because there is no official I2C driver from Espressif) and other drivers made by internet programers but without success.
+We encountered some problems :
+Because the I2C bus on the ESP8266 is a software implementation and not a hardware implementation, it means that the driver for I2C  will  be responsible of the delay regulations between the ESP8266 and the I2C sensors. (to regulate the communication between the two).
+We have tested the I2C driver APPROVED by Espressif (because there is no official I2C driver from Espressif) and other drivers made by internet programers but without success.

 * To Do :